SamanthaKwenaeetile/Cake-House/README.md

 -This a feature that allows the user to click on it and it take them to the top of the page.

 ### All Pages
-form and submit button
+__The form and submit button__
-- The form 'Subscribe to our Newsletter!'allows users to complete a form and submit their details to sign up to the barkery 's newsletter.
+- The form and submit button 'Subscribe to our Newsletter!'allows users to complete a form and submit their details to sign up to the barkery 's newsletter.
 Each of the form's fields are required.
 Currently, no further action is taken when the 'Submit' button is clicked - this is a limitation due to the scope of the project.

-Social media links
+__Social media links__
 - Each link opens a new page with the relevant social media page for the barkery (Facebook, Twitter and YouTube).
 These links make it easy for users to access the barkery's social media profiles from one place.
 The social media profiles load in a new tab, which allows users to then return to the site.

- Navigation links
+ __Navigation links__
  - Allows users to navigate around my website by clicking each navigation link, which redirects them to the relevant webpage on the site.

- Scrollbar
+ __Scrollbar__
 - This a feature that allows the user to scroll up and down the page.
 - The scrollbar with be yellow to go with the colour theme of the page.